Distance: 54 miles out and back

 The big descent just after Stirling City is probably the fastest, straightest descent in Bestrides—you can top 50 mph if that’s your goal.
 Watch for one nasty pothole in an otherwise-glassy surface.
 There’s a nice 40-mph curve across a creek and a following uphill at the run-out, so you can go as fast as you dare.

 When you get back to the top of Coutolenc, Coutelenc itself is a sweet ride back, but it’s rolling and has a surprising amount of climbing to it, so if you are climbed out or just crave variety you can go straight instead of turning L and continue down the Skyway to the intersection with the bottom of Coutelenc and your car.
-It’s just a tad longer, and much more developed, but it’s a much faster descent (you’ll be around 25-30 mph for some time), on a bigger, more trafficked road with much more sweeping turns.
+It’s just a tad longer, and much more developed, but it’s a much faster descent (you’ll be around 25-30 mph for much of the time), on a bigger, more trafficked road with much more sweeping turns.
 You’ll do some trafficky shoulder riding as you ride through the developed section of Magalia, just before you reach your car.

-Adding miles: If you want to add a few pleasant, mostly-easy miles to the route, you can go L or R at the end of the Skyway and ride Humboldt Rd.
+Adding miles: If you want to add a few pleasant, mostly-easy miles to the route, you can go L or R from Bambi Inn and ride Humboldt Rd.
 Going R is easier.
 Going L adds 5.4 miles one way, to the intersection of Humboldt and Hwy 32, called “Lomo” in local lore though there is nothing there.
 The last couple of miles to Lomo are a fast descent, which means you get a couple of miles of vigorous (8%) ascent coming back.
 Going R gives you 6.0 miles one way of nearly flat to Jonesville (with some noticeable climbing in the last mile).
 Do both legs out and back and you add 23 miles and 2440 ft of vert to the ride.
 A mile past Jonesville the road turns to dirt—gravel bikes can continue on over Humbug Summit or Humboldt Summit (the road forks where the pavement ends) to Lake Almanor.
 One road is reported to be an excellent surface; the other is a nightmare.
 Choose wisely.